QuantumFourier/qft/README.md

 # QFT-Library

-This folder contains Python code for comparing the standard QFT method, the recursive QFT, a distributed-QFT cost model, and multidimensional QFT.
+This library contains Python code for comparing the standard QFT method, the recursive QFT, a distributed-QFT cost model, and multidimensional QFT.

 ## Folder Layout